skeezicsb/PERQemu/PERQemu/Readme.txt

       has been reinstated.

   GPIB:
-    - The TMS9914 controller chip is implemented to work with the new Z80, but it is still incomplete and occasionally seems to confuse POS (reporting non-fatal errors that don't seem to negatively affect operation);
+    - The TMS9914 controller chip is implemented to work with the new Z80, and operates well with the Bitpad tablet; not extensively tested with other GPIB code (and no additional peripheral emulations are available yet);
     - Supports basic System Controller, Talker and Listener features, but just enough to support what the PERQ needs.
 Being able to drive a real GPIB card in the host computer would be pretty darn cool but I wouldn't hold